SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 amudhE – nectar (which can give life to even dead ones)

 kArmugilE – Having a magnanimous form like a cloud during rainy season (who is being the abode of such tastes)

 en – to give blissful experience to me (with such divine form)

 kaNNA – Oh krishNa!

 ninnalAl – without you (who are so unlimitedly sweet)

 ennai – me (who will die in separation)

-nI – you (who has so much sweetness that will make others die while in separation)
+nI – you (who have so much sweetness that will make others die while in separation)

-kuRikkoL – consider in your divine heart (after analysing the nature of both of us)
+kuRikkoL – consider in your divine heart (after analysing the nature of us both)

 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)